polymyxin b - neomycin topical compound

 This medication should not be used for more than 7 days without medical supervision.

-It is important to use medication exactly as prescribed by your doctor.
+It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, use it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not use a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.